bezmoradi/tutorials/go/function.md

 }
 ```

 As shown above, we've given names to the return values then inside the function body assign whatever value we want to them then call the `return` statement without anything in front of.
-Meanwhile, ff your want to be more explicit, you can return the values this way as well:
+Meanwhile, if your want to be more explicit, you can return the values this way as well:

 ```go
 func doSomething(input1, input2 string) (returned1 string, returned2 string) {